 Lincoln Public Schools

-Families Learning In Partnership: provides adult literacy as well as child- and parent-education programs.
+Two Generation Family Literacy Program: provides adult literacy as well as child- and parent-education programs.

-Lux Center for the Arts
+LUX Center for the Arts

 Malone Community Center

-After-School Program: provides after-school opportunities for youth including tutoring, computer lab access, health education, recreation, and art activities.
+Out-of-School Program: provides after-school opportunities for youth including tutoring, computer lab access, health education, recreation, and art activities.

 Matt Talbot Kitchen & Outreach